AhmedAlamoudi7/Centralize-BlockChain/README.md

-# Centralize-BlockChain | Centralize-BlockChain by python
+# Centralize-BlockChain  | Centralize-BlockChain API by python

  its a simple Centralize BlockChain